Module overview

 - Develop your own ideas and organise a project independently but with supportive guidance

-- Demonstrate knowledge and understanding of the approaches by which research and critical awareness of debates in education can be utilised to construct a scholarly argument.
+- Understand the approaches by which research and critical awareness of debates in education can be utilised to construct a scholarly argument.

 - Know the research process and understand methods of data collection and analysis and apply them in a self-reliant manner

-- Choose and evaluate a feasible independent research design, project plan and structure
+- Choose a feasible research design, project plan and structure

 Syllabus